seneca/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 Things that used to be separate, are now under the responsibility of a JavaScript developer.
 It's hard or impossible for content creators, designers, and CSS developers to participate.

-The talent is inefficiently spread when React developers work on issues outside of their interests.
+The talent is inefficiently spread when React developers work on issues outside their interests.
 Engineers are not necessarily the best designers and many of them *hate* CSS.

 Your team could do so much better.